AlexanderHarrison/slpz/Readme.md

 - 8..12: Game Start offset
 - 12..16: Metadata offset
 - 16..20: Compressed events offset
-- 20..24: size of uncompressed events
+- 20..24: Size of uncompressed events

 All offsets are from file start.

+The sections must be contiguous.
+E.x. the metadata section is always from `slpz[metadata_offset..compressed_events_offset]`, and the compressed events section is from `slpz[compressed_events_offset..]`.

 ## Event Sizes
 This is equivalent to the 'Event Payloads' event in the [SLP Spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md#event-payloads).